Some communities have faced inequitable conditions for generations – but the transition to electric school buses can play a role in addressing this.

 Access to funding is essential to make necessary investments in clean vehicles and infrastructure.
 However, underserved districts often face higher costs to borrow funds and have smaller tax bases for raising them on their own.
 This inequitable access to funding can also be linked to race.
 For example, one study found that in 2016, predominantly nonwhite school districts received $23 billion less in total state and local funding, with some exclusions, than predominantly white districts despite serving a similar number of children.

 Understanding these disparities, many policies have directed funds to districts based on criteria such as income level, tribal status and designation as a rural district.
-Data reveal that, today, electric school bus commitments are relatively even across income.
-In addition, districts with higher numbers of non-white and/or Hispanic students and districts with higher levels of air pollution have the largest number of committed electric school buses.
+Data reveals that today, districts with higher shares of people of color, more low-income households and higher air pollution levels have the largest number of committed electric school buses.

 Leading with equity means that electric school buses must continue to be prioritized in historically underserved school districts.
-With that aim in mind, the Electric School Bus Initiative targets its technical assistance to 1) districts that are in the top quartile nationwide or in their respective states for: percentage of households below 200% of the federal policy level, percentage of residents who identify as non-white or Hispanic, and levels of either fine particulate matter or ozone pollution, or 2) districts with Tribal status.
+With that aim in mind, the Electric School Bus Initiative targets its resources toward 1) districts that are in the top quartile nationwide — or in their respective states — for: percentage of households below 200% of the federal policy level, percentage of residents who identify as non-white or Hispanic, and levels of either fine particulate matter or ozone pollution, or 2) districts with Tribal status.

 Find out more about organizations prioritizing underserved districts in the transition to electric school buses: